Diophantine equations with sum of cubes and cube of sum: Integer

 \subsection{Solutions with $y=z$}

-In this Section we will show that the cubic Diophantine equation (\ref{eq:general3variables}) has solutions with two equal variables, when $a$ is integer, only for $a =9$ if all variables are nonzero.
-In the case where one variable is zero, Eqs.~(\ref{eq:an2solution}) and (\ref{eq:an2rational}) imply that the other two variables are equal and nonzero only for $a=4$.
+We now show that the Diophantine equation (\ref{eq:general3variables}) has solutions with two equal variables, when $a$ is integer, only for $a =9$ if $xyz\neq0$.
+In the case where one variable is zero, Corollary \ref{Cor1} implies that the other two variables are equal and nonzero only for $a=4$.

-Before stating and proving the main theorem of this section (Theorem \ref{theorema9}), it will prove useful to solve the equation \be x^3 + 2 y^3 = 2 ~~ \ee with integer variables.
-This is an example of the Thue equation, which is known to have only a finite number of solutions.
-As $x$ must be even, Eq.~(\ref{eq:xy2}) is equivalent to $4 (x/2)^3 + y^3 = 1 $, which is a particular case of a family of equations shown by Delaunay and Nagell (for reviews see \cite{Haggmark1950, Ljunggren1953, Nagell1969}) to have at most one solution with $xy\neq 0$.
-We will now prove a stronger statement about this equation.
+Before proving the main result of this section (Theorem \ref{theorema9}), it is useful to solve the following Thue equation with integer variables: \be x^3 + 2 y^3 = 2 ~~. \ee This belongs to a family of equations shown by Delaunay and Nagell (see \cite{Haggmark1950, Nagell1969}) to have at most one solution with $xy\neq 0$.
+We prove a stronger statement, using classical methods (the same result can be obtained using a computer algebra system, such as \texttt{PARI/GP}).